pablanka/rtbroadcaster/README.md

 * **client:**

-    Is an middleman between the websocket connection and its room.
+    Is a middleman between the websocket connection and its room.
     There is only one room's owner.
 Only the room's owner can broadcast messages.
     - Pumps messages from the websocket connection to the room.
     - Pumps messages from the room to the websocket connection.